 Research & Publications

 Prior to coming to the US for advanced training Professor Hawkins worked as a sailing journalist, college counselor, and psychology tutor and lecturer in colleges and universities in New Zealand and Australia.
 He is the Director of the Neuropsychological and Psychological Assessment Service of the Connecticut Mental Health Center, where he has trained an estimated 70 pre and postdoctoral fellows, several now full professors.
 Dr. Hawkins has additionally supervised T32 postdoctoral fellows and mentored faculty with NIH career development awards.
 During his career Dr. Hawkins has consulted to the Yale New Haven Hospital (YNHH) Adler Geriatric Clinic, and to the Memory Disorders Clinic of the Institute of Living/Hartford Hospital, on early dementia detection and differential diagnosis, and has held numerous training and consulting contracts with external hospitals.
-He assesses practitioners for the YNHH Late Career Program, with over 200 evaluations to date, and consults to YNHH medical leadership and credentialing officials on matters of cognitive competence among practitioners who serve the hospital.
+He assesses medical practitioners for the YNHH Late Career Program, with over 320 evaluations to date, and consults to YNHH medical leadership and credentialing officials on matters of cognitive competence among practitioners who serve the hospital.

 Education & Training

 - InternshipBrown University School of Medicine (1987)

 - MPhilMassey University (New Zealand) (1980)

 - BAMassey University (New Zealand) (1975)